Heart

 DAILY FISHING/NEWS SUMMARY:

 .....We do not use live bait for rockfishing.
 Why you ask?
 Do you catch any fish?
-Well, we have now owned the Queen of Hearts for 19 years and have probably taken more people rockfishing over those years than any other boat in Northern California and probably more than most of the boats in the entire state.
+Well, we have now owned the Queen of Hearts for over 20 years and have probably taken more people rockfishing over those years than any other boat in Northern California and probably more than most of the boats in the entire state.
 Over those years, we usually catch a combined total of more rockfish, lingcod and cabezon than any boat north of Morro Bay, and again more than most of the boats in the entire state.
 All of this is done WITHOUT using any live bait.
 The San Mateo coast is graced with great rockfishing, where limits of fish are caught daily more often than not.

 .....Bob and I have always operated with the mindset of doing what we can to keep the recreational fishery thriving in our area for future generations.
-He has been actively involved in the fishery management process for just about as long as we've owned the Queen of Hearts, the last half a dozen years or so serving on a federal committee that hashes out the management of groundfish along the entire Pacific Ocean coastline.
+Bob has been actively involved in the fishery management process for just about as long as we've owned the Queen of Hearts, the last three-quarters of a dozen years or so serving on a federal committee that hashes out the management of groundfish along the entire Pacific Ocean coastline.
 It has been an unbelievable unending war to try to keep our right to be able to fish, with battles won and battles lost.
 By serving on that committee, Bob knows first-hand what is involved in the decision-making process.
 I do my best to try to explain what I see and hear to those I speak with on the phone, and those who come through our shop and read this website.

 .....In our opinion, using live bait in our area for rockfishing will do more harm than good.
 And here's why: Rockfish tend to lunge at and "slurp" in live bait which more often than not lands the hook deep into the fish's gullet.
 Most people who have used live bait while rockfishing know this is true and will admit to it.
 The problem comes when/if that fish ends up being released.
 In order to get an angler's hook back, the guts of the fish are literally ripped out of the fish, and just about 100% of those fish die due to their injuries.
-However, rockfish typically bite differently when using artificial lures and those tipped with a strip of squid or a chunk of anchovy.
+However, rockfish typically bite differently when using artificial lures and those tipped with a strip of squid or a chunk of defrosted anchovy.
 The majority of the fish end up being hooked in the corner of the jaw or top of their mouth, allowing for release of fish without killing it...even though I'm sure they're going ouch, ouch, ouch as they swim back to where they came from.
 For those few fish that do get hooked too deep to live using lures, we do our best to educate folks to keep any fish that are not going to live.
 Fish thrown back that are considered dead count against our harvest totals just as much as fish that are taken home.

 .....I could go on and on, but I'll stop.
 The bottom line is the more fish we save from being killed needlessly, the more we'll have for the future.
 And the more folks that understand that, the better chance future generations will be able to take their kids fishing, just like we've been able to.
 There is a time and place for using live bait (i.e., albacore, yellowtail, halibut), but as our longstanding record shows we don't need it to catch rockfish and now I hope it makes sense why.
 Oftentimes it's really tough to do what is right, but in the end it's worth it.